-To ensure the maximum number of people can benefit from watching films in your venue, you may wish to hold screenings with HOH subtitles (HOH stands for ‘Hard of Hearing’) or audio description, which serve Deaf or hard of hearing and partially sighted or blind audiences respectively.
-It’s important that cinemas are welcoming to all audiences and as films are now released digitally as standard, more and more are being made available with these files.
+It’s important that cinemas are welcoming to all audiences, and to ensure the maximum number of people can benefit from watching films in your venue, you may wish to hold screenings with subtitles for the Deaf and hard of hearing (SDH) and audio description, which serve Deaf or hard of hearing and partially sighted or blind audiences respectively.

-HOH subtitles, or ‘closed captioning’, refers to subtitles specifically intended for people who are Deaf or hard of hearing.
-They are a transcription rather than a translation, and as well as reproducing dialogue in films, aim to describe every additional non-dialogue sound available to a hearing audience, e.g. “(sighs)” or “(door creaks)” and song lyrics.
+Also sometimes referred to as HOH (hard of hearing) subtitles, or ‘closed captions’ (CC), these are subtitles specifically intended for people who are Deaf or hard of hearing.
+They are a transcription rather than a translation, so as well as reproducing dialogue, they aim to describe every additional non-dialogue sound available to a hearing audience watching a film, e.g. “(sighs)” or “(door creaks)” and song lyrics.
 These subtitles are shown on-screen in specially advertised screenings.

 How do I find films with these files and access them?

-Films from larger, studio-led distributors (e.g. Universal, Warner Bros.) now tend to come with HOH subtitles and audio description as standard.
-Medium-sized distributors may offer them on most titles, especially those they expect to be popular; while smaller, independent distributors may be able to offer them only on titles where they have received funding to produce them.
+Films from studio-led distributors (e.g. Universal, Warner Bros.) come with SDH and audio description as standard.
+Medium-sized distributors may offer them on only bigger titles, while smaller independent distributors may only be able to offer them on films where they have have received funding specifically to produce them.

-Usually, drives with these capabilities will contain all versions of the film and any relevant additional files, but occasionally you will require a specific DCP or KDM, so if you are planning an HOH subtitled or audio described screening, ensure you specify this with the distributor when booking.
+Usually, DCPs of films with these capabilities will contain all versions of the film and any relevant additional files, but occasionally you will require a specific DCP or KDM, so if you are planning an SDH or audio described screening, ensure you specify this with the distributor when booking.

-To check on the availability of files for particular titles, you can review the Film Distributors’ Association website’s UK film release schedule where distributors often display details on their film listings, identifying the files as below:
+To check on the availability of files for particular titles, review the Film Distributors’ Association UK film release schedule where distributors often display details on their film listings, identifying the files as below:

 - 2Dsc = 2D subtitles/captions for people with hearing loss